consiglionazionaledellericerche/jscontact-tools/README.md

 2. The card components (i.e. properties, parameters or values) considered in the [Other RFCs](#other-rfcs) as well as the additonal components defined in [RFC9554](https://datatracker.ietf.org/doc/RFC9554/) are matched.

-3. An unmatched property is converted into an entry of the topmost Card `vCardProps` map.
+3. An unmatched property is converted into an entry of the topmost Card `vCard.properties` array.
+The VERSION property is not considered because it's implicitly added when converting from JSContact to VCard.
 The following unmatched properties are considered:
     CLIENTPIDMAP
-    VERSION
     XML

-4. An unmatched parameter is converted into an entry of a `vCardParams` map.
-The following unmatched parameters are considered:
+4. An unmatched parameter is converted into an entry of a `vCard.convertedProperties` map.
+The following unmatched parameters are always considered along with others depending on the VCard property:
    PID
    GROUP